paulin/mattpaulin/_posts/2025-9-9-Ideation with Jira Product Discovery.md

 ## Why This Matters

-At a previous company, CBRE, ideas usually came from the top down.
+At a previous companyies ideas usually came from the top down.
 A VP or senior leader would pitch an idea, find a way to get it funded, and push it through.
 Our development team was constantly being pulled in different directions, often for political reasons rather than customer needs.

 JPD doesn’t magically solve politics, but it makes things more transparent.
 Everyone can see the pool of ideas, how they’re being scored, and what customers are actually asking for.
 That alone keeps the conversation grounded.